nicholaswmin/bench/README.md

 ##### Example

-Tracking memory usage and displaying it in a histogram:
+Capturing memory usage at the end of each cycle, then displaying it's `min`/`mean`/`max` value distribution at the end of the run.

 ```js
 await runner.run([